ama291/Music-Driven-Workout-App/Docs/3b-documentation-updated-after-deadline.md

 Our main focus in this iteration was the development of the API routes.
 Our biggest changes can be found in server.py and our documentation for what functions our API works with and how to call those functions through the API can be found in our API/templates/index.html file.
 This is hosted on our server at http://138.197.49.155:8000/.
 We also did some more database infrastructure work.
 The database is hosted at http://138.197.49.155:5000/.
 Additionally, we helped the other groups get set up using the database and API.

 Additionally, we began creating a basic iOS app interface, though this was not our main focus for this iteration.
 We expect to have this much more fully developed in the next iteration as more back-end work has completed been developed.

 Implementing the API routes in server.py was handled by Alex.
 Documentation was handled by Chris.
 Test inputs for the API acceptance tests were provided by individuals from each of the other departments.

+#### Who Did What

+Implementing the API routes in server.py was handled by Alex.
+Documentation was handled by Chris.
+Test inputs for the API acceptance tests were provided by individuals from each of the other departments.